 Focused but Frustrated

 Threes enjoy using their imagination to solve problems as they arise.
 Wanting a construction worker's hard hat for his dramatic play, Max enthusiastically decides to use an upsidedown plastic bowl.
 Delighted, he then repeatedly demonstrates how to use the pretend supervisor's walkie-talkie he creatively made from a juice box.
-Threes sometimes become frustrated in their problemsolving attempts because they can see only one possible solution — which may not be workable.
+At this age, children can sometimes become frustrated in their problem-solving attempts because they can see only one possible solution — which may not be workable.
 For example, when Tommy's jacket zipper is stuck, he keeps pulling it up, convinced that this is the only available approach.

 If at First ...

-Adventuresome 4-year-olds frequently charge ahead in their quest to solve problems.
-While they may need some help in focusing on the actual problem, they are more patient than 3-year-olds and can try out different solutions.
+Adventuresome four-year-olds frequently charge ahead in their quest to solve problems.
+While they may need some help in focusing on the actual problem, they are more patient than three-year-olds and can try out different solutions.

-For example, several 4-year-olds struggle to get their wagon out of the mud on the playground.
+For example, several four-year-olds struggle to get their wagon out of the mud on the playground.
 First they try pushing it.
 Then they attempt to pull it.
 When these methods fail to budge the wagon, they decide to take the heavy rocks out and then try again.
-Typical of fours, the children boast about how strong and what good thinkers they are!
+Typical of this age, the children then boast about how strong and what good thinkers they are!

 What You Can Do